gbhachu/Word-Count/README.md

 ## Development

 I decided to use Javascript as the framework behind this project with NodeJS, this let me to show the results in a   human readable way.
 Testing was carried out through Jasmine using a TDD approach to methodically understand the next steps offering scalability to the test.
-Done

 With time running out I did not have enough to iron out the issues with Node, but a bit more time I would have rectified this.